 In the UK nearly 7,500 women are diagnosed with ovarian cancer every year and it is the sixth most common cancer in women in the UK.
 Ovarian cancer research is underfunded and its symptoms little-known about.
-We want you to join us this Ovarian Cancer Awareness Month (OCAM) and raise awareness by getting together with your family, friends and colleagues and chatting about the signs and symptoms over a brew whilst raising money for research.
-So join us and make change happen.
+We want you to Make Change Happen this Ovarian Cancer Awareness Month (OCAM) by challenging yourself to either take something on or give something up to raise funds for research, awareness and our Ask Eve information line, and ultimately save lives.

 What is Ovarian Cancer?